Stem Cell Science

-Your baby is not involved in the collection process.
+Your baby i s not involved in the collection process.
 The collection takes place after the baby is born.
-It is painless for the mother and takes just a few minutes.
-The time it takes to collect the tissue is not much longer than if it was to be discarded using standard hospital protocol.
+It is painless for both the mother and the baby and takes just a few minutes.
+The time it takes to collect the tissue is not much longer than the time it would take to discard the tissue under standard hospital protocols.

-It is important that you understand that this is your choice.
+It is important you understand that this is your choice.
 Not all healthcare providers have an understanding of the benefits of stem cells.
 In turn, not all healthcare providers have been educated on the process for collection.
-CellSure has taken extra measures in making this as simple as possible and will not take away from the birthing experience or your doctors’ attention or time.
-Every kit has step by step instruction sheets on collection as well as packing and return shipping.
-If at any time your healthcare provider or their staff have any questions CellSure client services is here to assist 866-646-6171.
+CellSure has made the collection process as simple as possible so it will not take away from the birthing experience or your provider’s attention or time.
+Every kit has step-by-step instruction sheets on collection as well as packing and kit pickup.
+If at any time your healthcare provider or their staff have any questions CellSure client services is here to assist @ 866-646-6171.

 Yes.
 Birth tissue collection is a very simple procedure.
 Easy to follow instructions are included in your collection kit.
-If your Healthcare Provider has any collection questions, CellSure provides specialized personnel that is available anytime to answer Healthcare Provider questions.
+If your healthcare provider has any collection questions, CellSure provides specialized personnel that are available 24/7 to answer healthcare provider questions.

-After the Healthcare Provider collects and packs the tissue, activates the kit’s cooling system, and seals the kit, it is ready to travel to the lab via a shipping transport or our medical delivery service.
+After your healthcare provider collects and packs the tissue, activates the kit’s cooling system, and seals the kit, it is ready to travel to the lab via a medical courier service.
 Each kit contains specific instructions about the collection process and how to prepare the samples for transport.
-Either you or a family member will then inform Cellsure of the great news by simply calling 866-646-6171, select the pickup option to arrange bedside pickup. delivery and how to arrange for shipping or pick-up.
-Once the units are processed at the lab, you will receive notification from CellSure.
+Either you or family member/hospital staff calls 866-646-6171, and selects the pickup option to arrange bedside pickup.
+Once processed at the lab, you will receive notification from CellSure.

 Some providers will charge a fee for the collection, but it is at their discretion.
 You should discuss this matter with your provider prior to delivery.
-The kit from CellSure contains everything your healthcare provider will need to collect your baby’s birth tissues.
-CellSure also provides supplies to draw and collect maternal blood.
-Return shipping is covered by CellSure.
+The kit from CellSure contains everything your healthcare provider will need to collect your baby’s birth tissue.
+CellSure also provides supplies to draw maternal blood samples for testing.
+Return transport is covered by CellSure.

-Yes, if you choose to store for your family there is a $25 shipping fee to receive your kit.
+Yes, if you choose to store there is a $25 shipping fee to receive your kit.
 If you choose to donate there is no charge for the kit.
 Return transport is free.